c3ilabuser/student9_lab/readme.md

 To view your version of the ToDo application:

-* In a new tab, open your web browser to the URL provided.
+* Ctrl-Click your link (with your student number) from the list above to open the link in a new tab.
 * Enter some items in the ToDo list.
 * Congratulations, your life is now 17% more organized!

+Time to add the awesome.

 ##Access your repository on GitHub